elazar/resume/README.md

 > source community to stay abreast of the newest programs and engineering
 > approaches.
 Our programmers here at The Acadiana Educational Endowment still
 > constantly use him as a resource for advice on programming issues, and he
-> regularly updates the staff and me as to news that could affect what we do.
+> regularly updates the staff and me as to news that could affect what we do."

-~ Joseph Abraham
+> ~ Joseph Abraham

-> I have been forturnate enough to have worked with Matt twice in our
+> "I have been forturnate enough to have worked with Matt twice in our
 > respective careers.
 At Surgisys, I was able to work with him on an almost
 > daily basis to collaborate on the functionality and direction of the niche
 > medical software product suite the company was creating.
 Matt's programming